mariomuja/sql2xml2csv/readme.txt

 5. run deploy_assembly.sql in SQL Server Management Studio (or any other SQL editor)

-For any questions about the code, then you can reach me at mario.muja@gmx.de
+For any questions about the code, you can reach me at mario.muja@gmx.de

 Have fun,